LabShengLi/nanome/index.md

 #### 1.2 Install Docker or Singularity
-In this tutorial, the ONT developed methylation-calling tool Megalodon and our NANOME consensus methylation detection pipeline use container supported by Docker or Singularity.
+In this tutorial, the ONT developed methylation-calling tool [Megalodon](https://github.com/nanoporetech/megalodon) and our [NANOME](https://github.com/TheJacksonLaboratory/nanome) consensus methylation detection pipeline use containerized environment supported by Docker or Singularity.
 If your system have one of them, please skip this section.

 Install Docker from here: [https://docs.docker.com/get-docker](https://docs.docker.com/get-docker).